franklin-dunamisIT/etl-test-optima/README.md

 ```

 #### Loading phase
-- Laravel was installed on the test machine and set up accordingly (e.g. a Model, Controller, View were created for the products; mongodb was replaced as the default db for the framework;).
+Laravel was installed on the test machine and set up accordingly (e.g. a Model, Controller, View were created for the products; mongodb was replaced as the default db for the framework;).
 The workspace for that is `critical-projects-app`.
 THe require dependencies are found in composer.json/composer.lock.

--
+Some key files include:
+- critical-products-app\app\Product.php - the product model
+- critical-products-app\resources\views\productIndex.blade.php - the product view
+- critical-products-app\app\Http\Controllers\ProductController.php -  the product controller
+- critical-products-app\database\migrations\2020_09_03_065904_create_products_collection.php - db migration for products collection
+- critical-products-app\routes\web.php -  the route which link the model function with url route

 <img src="https://github.com/franklin-dunamisIT/etl-test-optima/blob/master/images/critical%20products%20img.JPG"/>